LukePappa/Ourism/text.md

-The perfect fulfillment that may be found in the act of existing itself is called Ennea.
-One who pursues Ennea is an Ourite.
+The fulfillment that may be found in the act of existing itself is called Ennea.
+One who cultivates Ennea is an Ourite.